SF1960/LVGL_IOT/README.md

 Using a GIGA R1 and Display Shield with LVGL and Arduino IOT

 ## Information
-The WIP Tab is used for work in progress
+The Main Tab is used for released versions of code

 ### Contact
 sgfpcb@gmail.com